Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 - Provides parameters to configure and interact with the `SceneView`, such as specifying an `ArcGISScene` and a translation factor that defines how much the scene view translates as the device moves.
-- A `FlyoverSceneViewProxy` can be passed to the `FlyoverSceneView` composable function to define state such as the camera origin and perform operations such as identify.
+- A `FlyoverSceneViewProxy` is passed to the `FlyoverSceneView` composable function to define state such as the camera origin and perform operations such as identify.
 - A `FlyoverSceneViewScope` provided as the receiver by the `FlyoverSceneView`'s `content` lambda can be used to display a callout.